Varradas/WinForms-Flashcards/README.md

-# StudySync: Smart Flashcard and Quiz Learning System
+# FlashWise: Smart Flashcard and Quiz Learning System with Progress Tracking and Pomodoro Timer

 ## Project Description and Purpose